4ntoined/pokemonpy-package/README.md

 `conda install antoi::pokemonpy`

 ## Starting the game
-With the package installed, you can start the game using the `rungame.py` script in the `scripts` folder:
+With the package installed, you can start the game using the `rungame.py` script [found here.](https://github.com/4ntoined/pokemonpy-package/blob/d02cc526a1b903d4ffbf25067d265481353a8274/src/pokemonpy/scripts/rungame.py):

 `python3 rungame.py`